support371/My_Bentley_webpage/README.md

 - `WEBHOOK_SECRET` - Secret for signature validation (default: gem_webhook_secret)

+## Security Note

+For MVP/testing purposes, the webhook endpoint accepts requests without signature validation to enable easy testing with `seed.sh`.
+For production use with Bentley iTwin, configure `WEBHOOK_SECRET` to match your Bentley webhook configuration.
+When a signature header is provided, it will be validated.

 ## Notes

 - Importing to a new Replit account changes the domain